microsoft/pxt-arcade/docs/skillmap/forest.md

 ## Save the Forest
-* name: Save the forest from the ravaging fire!
+* name: Save the Forest
 * layout: manual

 ### forest1
 * allowcodecarryover: false
-* name: Save the Forest
+* name: Prepare Your Plane
 * type: tutorial
-* description: Set up your plane to make sure you can get everywhere you need to be!
+* description: Set up your airtanker to make sure you can get everywhere you need to be!
 * url: /skillmap/forest/forest1
 * imageUrl: /static/skillmap/forest/forest1.gif
 * tags: easy, sprite, movement